 Physical care, such as lifting, helping a parent on stairs or with physiotherapy.

 Personal care, such as dressing, washing, helping with toileting needs.

 Managing the family budget, collecting benefits and prescriptions.

 Interpreting, due to hearing impairment or because English is not the family’s first language.

-We run a young carers group for our young carers where we provide emotional support in a fun environment.
+We run a young carers group where we provide emotional support in a fun environment.
 The group is coordinated by our Family Support Worker, Carla Pilgrim, who is also available for pupils to talk to at any time, just for a chat or to share worries or to simply offload.

 If your child is a young carer, please do let us know.
 Speak to Carla at the beginning or end of the school day when she is available in the playground or telephone the office to make an appointment.

-Recently our young carer's were treated to a day out at the Oceanarium in Bournemouth, kindly paid for by North Bournemouth Rotary Club.
-You can see the photographs by clicking here.
+Recently our young carers were treated to a day out at the Oceanarium in Bournemouth, kindly paid for by North Bournemouth Rotary Club.

 Carla Pilgrim, Family Support Worker and Designated School Link Worker for Young Carers